Sales Have Ended

-Professor Graeme Gooday and Professor Abigail Harrison-Moore will discuss how their ‘Electrifying the Country House’ project engaged diverse audiences with the fascinating yet hazardous arrival of electricity into the Victorian country house - and will demonstrate some of the new resources produced as part of the project.
+Professor Graeme Gooday and Dr Michael Kay will discuss how their ‘Electrifying the Country House’ project engaged diverse audiences with the fascinating yet hazardous arrival of electricity into the Victorian country house - and will demonstrate some of the new resources produced as part of the project.

 Professor Abigail Harrison-Moore is Head of School of Fine Art, History of Art and Cultural Studies, Professor of Art History and Museum Studies at the University of Leeds.
 She teaches on all aspects of museum, gallery and heritage studies and her research explores the significance of the Arts and Crafts Movement, furniture history and the art market.